BarbaLuke/Tesi/README.md

 - easy way:
     - Docker installed (see [how to get Docker](https://docs.docker.com/get-docker/))
 - custom way:
-    - Ubuntu (20.4) it may work with other versions (or OS) as well but has not been tested yet.
+    - Ubuntu (20.4) it may work with other versions (or OS) as well but has not been tested yet (see docker file for all the info about dependencies).

 ## Constraints
 ***